link1905/system-design-101/content/docs/design-patterns/distributed-transaction/blocking-protocols.md

 }
 ```

-Responding `Yes` means that
-cohorts are moving the `Prepare` state,
+When a cohort responds `Yes`, it transitions to a `Prepared` state,
-**locking** some pieces of data and willing to commit them.
+**locking** some data and committing to finalize the transaction as per the coordinator's eventual instruction.

-The corruption of the coordinator causes participants to come an uncertain state and **wait indefinitely**, why?
+If the coordinator fails at this juncture, the participants enter an uncertain state and may **wait indefinitely**.
-A participant is confused to decide whether it should commit or abort data,
-it has no information of the others.
+A participant cannot unilaterally decide whether to commit or abort because it lacks information about the status
+of other participants and the coordinator's final decision.

 ```d2
 shape: sequence_diagram